-This product is warranted to be free of defects in materials and workmanship under normal use and service, for a period of from the date of purchase, when operated and maintained in accordance with the Operating and Maintenance Instructions supplied with this unit.
-Warranty is limited to the repair of the product and/or replacement of parts.
+This product is warranted to be free of defects in materials and workmanship under normal use and service, for a period of one year from the date of purchase, when operated and maintained in accordance with the Operating and Maintenance Instructions supplied with this unit.
+This warranty does not cover misuse or negligence.